This curry is totally over the top in all the right ways!! Flavours, intensity, creaminess, coconut! India cooking rocks my world, how about you?

 1 tbs coconut sugar, brown rice syrup, sweetener of your choice.

-Press the jackfruit between kitchen paper to draw out some of the water.
+Press the jackfruit between kitchen paper to draw out most of the water.
 This leaves more room for flavours to infuse and get in.

 Put all masala ingredients into a blender, I use a small blender (I have one that attaches to a stick blender), I find it easier to do this in a smaller blender.

 Blitz up and gradually add roughly 125 ml coconut milk to the masala as you blitz and scrape down the sides of the blender until all is combined.
 You should have a smooth sauce, the better and more powerful your blender, the smoother the paste.
 Don’t worry about a few chunks, in Goa, the chunks of coconut are a nice surprise!